torstenbitterlich/stm32f0-discovery/README.md

    * All source files for this particular project (including main.c).
    * **system_stm32f0xx.c** can be generated using an XLS file developed by STM.
 This sets up the system clock values for the project.
 The file included in this repository is taken from the STM32F0-Discovery firmware package.
 It is found in the following directory:
       * Libraries/CMSIS/ST/STM32F0xx/Source/Templates/
+   * FreeRTOSv7.5.2/ was downloaded directly from source.
+Enable the ARM_CM0 port.

 5. OpenOCD/
    * This contains a procedure file used to write the image to the board via OpenOCD